 What Data Holly Collects

-Holly collects three types of data for your agency's data and your peer agency's data within the Holly platform:
+Holly collects three types of data for your agency and your peer agencies within the Holly platform:

 Salary Schedules: Pay ranges and step tables for each position, including minimum, midpoint, and maximum salaries.
 Holly uses this data to populate salary benchmarking in both the Internals and Market tabs.

 MOUs (Memoranda of Understanding): Collective bargaining agreements linked to each classification by bargaining unit.
-These are stored as reference documents and surface alongside class specs in the “Market” tab's detailed view.
+These are stored as reference documents in ChatMOU and surface alongside class specs in the Market tab's detailed view.

 Where the Data Comes From